Dihydrotestosterone: The Definitive Guide (2017 Update)

 How to Increase DHT

-Increasing DHT comes down to increasing testosterone.
-I've written an in-depth post about that here, but the following bullet points should help get you started:
+Increasing DHT comes down to increasing testosterone, but the following bullet points should help get you started:

 - Lean down to the range of 8-12% body fat.